NikkyArmstrong/parser/devblog.md

 `Commit 4d5c8739d56bd6207115244f86ea6941c9e215f7`

 Next test
-Given - game is running
-When - user does not type anything
+Given - game is running (this will get more useful later) When - user does not type anything
 Then - game tells the user to type something